tim-devereux/TLS_Workshop/README.md

 - Administrative privileges on the Windows machine
 - An internet connection

+## Download and Install CloudCompare

+   If not already installed on your machine, download the CloudCompare installer for your operating system from [here](https://www.danielgm.net/cc/) and install using defaults.

 ## Installing Windows Subsystem for Linux (WSL)

 ### Step 1: Enable WSL